sqlxpert/lights-off-aws/README.md

 * Schedules and operations are easy to update: just edit a tag!

-* One tool handles a variety of operations in EC2, RDS, and CloudFormation.
+* One tool handles a variety of EC2, RDS, and CloudFormation operations.
 Why should you have to use one service to schedule a backup, and another to schedule a reboot?

 ## Quick Start